Bachelor of Integrated Studies

 To earn a Bachelor in Integrated Studies a student must complete a minimum 120 credit hours that include the following requirements:

-2. Leadership Component: To build program coherence and to explore interdisciplinary and integrated learning approaches, each learner will normally complete a Certificate in Leadership studies (see Bachelor of Philosophy in Interdisciplinary Leadership – Certificate in Leadership Studies in the Undergraduate Calendar).
-By adding three additional leadership related courses through Renaissance College, students can obtain a Minor in Leadership Studies (see Bachelor of Philosophy in Interdisciplinary Leadership – Minor in Leadership Studies).
-This will not replace the requirements of the BIS minor.
+2. Leadership Component: To build program coherence and to explore interdisciplinary and integrated learning approaches, each learner will normally complete either a Minor or a Certificate in Leadership studies (see Bachelor of Philosophy in Interdisciplinary Leadership – Certificate in Leadership Studies, and Minor in Leadership Studies, in the Undergraduate Calendar).
+Students choosing to complete the Minor in Leadership Studies must complete a certificate (or, if they wish, a second minor) in different discipline.

 3. Individualized Plan of study: Adult learners admitted to the BIS will meet with the BIS Coordinator to design a plan of study that builds upon their interests and previous academic study, and that meets the program requirements.

 Each individual plan of study includes a statement of objectives written by the learner, a list of courses previously taken and to be taken during the upcoming academic year, a summary of BIS program requirements, and a description of how each component will contribute to achieving the student’s learning objectives.
-Each learner’s plan of study must be approved by Renaissance College.
+Each learner’s plan of study must be approved by the School of Leadership Studies.

-8. Normally students will complete a minimum of 45 credit hours of the program at UNB.
-The Registrar, in consultation with Renaissance College and the College of Extended Learning, may waive this provision.
+7. Normally students will complete a minimum of 45 credit hours of the program at UNB.
+The Registrar, in consultation with the School of Leadership Studies and the College of Extended Learning, may waive this provision.

-The standing RC BIS Committee (composed of one RC faculty member, the BIS Coordinator and the RC College Coordinator) will review and make recommendations to RC Dean or Council for approval of PLA, transfer credit, periodic plans of study and graduation.
+The standing SLS BIS Committee (composed of one SLS faculty member, the BIS Coordinator and the SLS College Coordinator) will review and make recommendations to SLS Dean or Council for approval of PLA, transfer credit, periodic plans of study and graduation.